-The directors estimate that the potential deferred tax benefits (at 28.5% for 2016; 30% for 2015) not brought to account attributable to tax losses carried forward at balance date is approximately \$3,182,256 (2015: \$3,134,717).
-The prior year balance includes a reduction in opening deferred taxes resulting from reduction in tax rate of \$164,985 resulting from the change in tax rate from 30% in 2015 to 28.5% in 2016 for the company.
+The directors estimate that the potential deferred tax benefits (at 27.5% for 2017; at 28.5% for 2016) not brought to account attributable to tax losses carried forward at balance date is approximately \$2,259,635 (2016: \$3,182,256).
 They will only be of benefit to the consolidated entity if future assessable income is derived of a nature and amount sufficient to enable the benefits to be realised, the conditions for deductibility imposed by the tax legislation continue to be complied with and the consolidated entity is able to meet the continuity of ownership and/or business tests.